Olbrien/42-netwhat/README.md

 A: 262142

 <b>Which of this is not true?</b>
-TCP has only the basic error checking mechanism using checksums
+A: TCP has only the basic error checking mechanism using checksums
 </pre>

 **** Testers ****